Ildar-Daminov/Optimal_energy_management_of_offshore_wind_farms-considering_overplanting_and_DTR_of_export_cables/README.md

 ## Files description

 Principal scripts:
 * main.m - the script which launches all calculations at a computer.
-Note that the entire computations may take several days (due to neccesity to launch heavy and numerous optimization).
-Therefore, it is possible to use  precalculated data e.g. main_simulations_case1.mat to avoid these heavy calculations
+Note that the entire calculates may take several days (due to neccesity to launch heavy and numerous optimization)
 * Creating_Figures.m - this script repoduces the figures from the conference paper by using the precalculated data.

 Additional functions: